VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 $$

 We can see that the difference is that in Ridge regression we are adding $\lambda$ in denominator  of $m$, and $\lambda$ is a hyperparameter with range $0-\infty$ .
 So we can conclude that by adding the term $\lambda(m^2)$ we always decrease the value of $m$ hence reducing overfitting.

+#### For nD data using OLS:
+- We have n feature columns
+- We have m columns

 ## 2. Lasso Regularization